MrPicklePinosaur/trainos/docs/K1.typ

 This task will then be moved to the end of that queue, so that all tasks with the highest priority eventually get to run.

 scheduler_delete() will remove a task from the scheduler.
-It simply searches through all of the tasks, and deletes one if their TIDs match.
+It simply searches through all of the scheduled tasks, and deletes one if their TIDs match.

 The multilevel queue is implemented as an array of linked lists.
-Whenever an item is inserted into a linked list, the list whole list is traversed.
+Whenever an item is inserted into a linked list, the whole list is traversed.
-Thus, if $n$ is the number of tasks currently scheduled, scheduler_insert() and scheduler_next() are $O(n)$ algorithms.
+Thus, if $n$ is the number of tasks currently scheduled, scheduler_insert() and scheduler_next() are $O(n)$ in the worst case.

+== Heap allocator

+Our heap allocator is currently just 2048 bytes of static memory.
+Memory is never freed, so we run out of memory really fast.
+Thankfully, this is enough bytes to complete this assignment with.

 = Program Output